 First, you’ll create a username and password.
 Your password must be at least 8 characters long, and include one lowercase letter, one uppercase letter and at least one symbol or number.

-Then, you will set up two-factor authentication.
-You can read more about mandatory two-factor authentication on Two-Factor Authentication.
+Then, you will set up multi-factor authentication.
+You can read more about mandatory multi-factor authentication on Multi-Factor Authentication.

 From here, you can come back and log in using the username and password you’ve created.

 The first portion of onboarding will need you to add your contact and financial information.
 You’ll make sure your name is spelled correctly, and enter in your personal details, such as Date of Birth, and Social Security Number.